-The "little Switzerland" of Bavaria
+The little Switzerland of Bavaria

 Located in the triangle between Bayreuth, Nuremberg and Bamberg is a piece of natural bliss — Franconian Switzerland.
 Known as Fränkische Schweiz in German, this forested area has numerous caves, castles and hiking trails.
-Summer is the best time to explore this part of northern Bavaria, so beautiful it’s likened to Switzerland.

 There are a few castles in the region where you can visit or stay overnight.
 Schloss Greifenstein, a palace with an almost thousand-year history, can be visited nearly year round.
 Schloss Greifenstein has been owned since 1691 by the historically noble von Stauffenberg family.
 The most famous member of this family was Claus von Stauffenberg (portrayed in the film “Valkyrie”), who attempted to assassinate Hitler.
 Located on a hill in Heiligenstadt in Oberfranken, the romantic palace has tall towers and a 300-year-old tree-lined avenue.
 The interior includes a weapon collection and a chapel.

 Burg Rabenstein is a 12th century castle that functions as a hotel and restaurant.
 The castle contains 22 guest rooms and medieval hunting lodge décor.
 Rabenstein regularly holds special events, like concerts and dinner theater.
 Directly next to Burg Rabenstein is a falconry with daily flying exhibitions.